 Unlike many other area rentals WE CHARGE THE SAME RATE FOR UP TO 10 PEOPLE.
 Many rentals charge more for each additional person beyond 2-4 people, but we only charge more for the 11th and 12th person.
 This home is very affordable for a family.
-However, DISCOUNTS OFF THE RENTAL RATES CAN APPLY TO SMALL GROUPS September through April.
-(Call or email an inquiry to request the additional discount.)
+Additionally, DISCOUNTS CAN APPLY TO SMALL GROUPS of no more than 4 people September-April (contact us to request discount).